ibm-cloud-docs/vpc/vpn-faqs.md

 {: #faq-vpn-15}
 {: faq}

 Yes.
-You can find more information in [Using LogDNA to view VPN logs](/docs/vpc?topic=vpc-using-logdna-to-view-vpn-logs).
+You can find more information in [Using IBM Log Analysis to view VPN logs](/docs/vpc?topic=vpc-using-logdna-to-view-vpn-logs).

 ## Does IBM complete quarterly ASV scans of data-plane VPN appliances?
 {: #vpn-asv}